 Friday, July 4th

 Friday was my day to visit Nizza Monferrato.
 I chose Nizza mainly because it was close by and was easily reached by train.
 Jan decided to join me since she was done with school.
 I realized once I was on the train that I validated my return ticket and not my ticket from Acqui to Nizza.
 Jan also stamped the wrong ticket as she was copying what I did.
-I was not doing we did the same thing since she was copying what I did.
 It was a short 20 minute ride on a nice new regional train.
 Piemonte has many nice new regional trains.

 When we arrived in Nizza, we went to the ticket window and explained what had happened.
 I showed the very nice man both of my tickets and told him it was much too early in the morning for me and I was not paying attention when I validated the wrong ticket.
 He asked what time we were returning and then said he would accompany us on the train to explain the situation, something I think would only happen in a small town.